FIANA28/context-app/README.md

 # context-app

-This project is an exercise for using The Context API with class based components; Made with create-react-app; Stages:
+This project is an exercise for using The Context API with class based components; Made with create-react-app;

-Writing responsive Navbar and Form component(email and password inputs) using JSS and Material UI's, withStyles and Higher Order Component, Adding two new Contexts, a ThemeContext and a LanguageContext to the application, Writing own higher order component called withLanuageContext for consuming one of the contexts.
+1. Code refactor all the class-based components to functional components;
-React, Material-UI, JSS, withStyles
+2. Added custom hook for toggle DarkMode features;